 Direct Exchange Programs - University of East Anglia

-The University of East Anglia is situated in beautiful parkland on the outskirts of the medieval city of Norwich, and is conveniently only two hours from London by train in the northeastern county of Norfolk.
+The University of East Anglia (UEA) is situated in beautiful parkland on the outskirts of the medieval city of Norwich, and is conveniently only two hours from London by train in the northeastern county of Norfolk.
 Despite its medieval architecture and history, Norwich has a vibrant and youthful feel that is large enough to be cosmopolitan, and yet small enough to be intimate and friendly.
 The campus is also a friendly environment with a real sense of community with its own shops, banks, bars, and restaurants.
 The University of East Anglia is also home to the country’s biggest university sports complex and an active Student’s Union with over 100 clubs and societies that give international students an opportunity to socialize and become involved in university life.

 England, Scotland and Wales, make up Great Britain, along with Northern Ireland come together to form the United Kingdom.